sskartheekadivi/sskartheekadivi.github.io/_tabs/about.md

 I love listening to music, going on bike rides and talking to people.
 So I'm trying to learn music, repair my bike and becoming an extrovert.
 I cook and I like my food.
 (That doesn't mean it tastes good. &#128540;)

 I believe in manifestation and positive thinking (despite the fact that I do get negative thoughts).
-I live by simple principles such as..
+I live by the following simple principles ..
 * Smile and let smile
 * Do it coz you like it
+* Less is more

 > I was an introvert throughout my childhood and has been an ambivert ever since I started working.
 It was a fun transition.
 {: .prompt-tip }

 # Background
-Throughout my career, I have gained expertise in Firmware and Driver development, BootROM, Yocto and have experience working with a variety of tools and technologies, including FreeRTOS, Linux Kernel, OpemEmbedded Yocto Project.
+Throughout my career, I have gained expertise in Firmware and Driver development, BootROM, Yocto and have experience working with a variety of tools and technologies, including FreeRTOS, Linux Kernel, OpemEmbedded Yocto Project and Debian.
 I am always eager to learn and try something new stepping out of my comfort zone.

 > Despite the fact that I just did my 3 year Diploma (Polytechnic) by the time I started my Career, I have always believed that I can become what I am now without an actual Degree.
 {: .prompt-info}

 # Skills
 * C, C++
-* OpenEmbedded Yocto - Bitbake
+* OpenEmbedded/Yocto - Bitbake
+* RTOS and Linux OS Concepts
+* Device Driver Development
+* Debian Packaging
 * Qt QML
-* Debian Packaging
-* Bash, Perl
 * Python
 * Rust (Beginner)
-* RTOS and Linux OS Concepts
-* Device Driver Development
+* Bash, Perl

 # Projects

 On it &#128587;.

 # Experience